Rachel Stubington

-Rachel Stubington is an American actress.
+Rachel Stubington (born June 22, 2000) is an American actress.
 She is best known for playing Summer in the comedy drama series Shrinking.

 Early life

 Stubington was born in Los Angeles, California.
 Her interest in acting began from watching Saturday Night Live and re-acting the parts with her three brothers.
-She would create sketches with her friends when she was away at Jewish Sleepaway Camp.
+She would create sketches with her friends when she was away at a Jewish sleepaway camp.
+Her interest in the performing arts was honed in high school, where she appeared as Marty in Grease and won awards for her performance as Inga in Young Frankenstein.
 She is Jewish.

 Career

 Her first film leading role came playing Dana Carlson in the drama thriller A Rose for Her Grave: The Randy Roth Story.
 She made a one-off appearance in the medical drama series Doctor Odyssey.
 She achieved further success playing Summer in the drama series Shrinking starring Harrison Ford and Jason Segel.
 She is due to star in an upcoming drama series called More.